Imanu: Career

 After being exposed to trance and progressive house by a friend at the age of 10, Kievit started producing house at the age of 14.
 A few years later he discovered the music by Dutch trio Noisia and subsequently started producing drum and bass.
 Eventually, Dutch drum and bass artist Fre4knc also sent a song by Kievit to Noisia, who then signed him under the alias Signal to their label Invisible Recordings when Kievit was only 16 years old.
 In 2018 Kievit co-founded the record label Dividid (stylized as DIVIDID) with Mark McCann, known as Abis and Rotterdam-based promoter Lars Dingeman.

 In 2019 Kievit started a new project under the alias "Imanu", which has since been active.
 As Imanu he pushed the boundaries of drum and bass as a genre and explored other genres, such as house, techno and footwork.
 He described his style of music as "future breaks" and cited Flume as his primary influence besides Sophie, Cashmere Cat and Arca.

-Since starting with Imanu, Kievit has released music on significant electronic music labels such as Zeds Dead's Deadbeats, Vision Recordings, and UKF Music and has collaborated with Noisia, What So Not, Kuc̆ka, Josh Pan and Pham.
+Since starting with Imanu, Kievit has released music on significant electronic music labels such as Zeds Dead's Deadbeats, Vision Recordings, and UKF Music and has collaborated with Noisia, What So Not, Kučka, Josh Pan and Pham.

 In 2021, Beatport named Kievit as one of six Beatport NEXT artists, supporting him for a full year by offering store featurings, playisting, editorial features, live-streams and social media support.
 In the same year, Kievit performed a 1-hour mix with UKF on BBC Radio 1.

 In June 2022, Kievit announced his debut album Unfold, which was released on September 16, 2022, through Deadbeats.
 In April 2023, a remix compilation album titled Unfold Remixes was released, featuring remixes from artists such as Zeds Dead, Machinedrum, What So Not and others.